-Walking Holidays in Spain - Mallorca
+Walking Holidays in Spain - Balearic Islands

-The climate is Mediterranean, with markedly higher precipitation in the Serra de Tramuntana.
-Summers are hot in the plains and winters mild to cool, getting colder in the mountains.
+The climate of the Balearic Islands is Mediterranean, with higher precipitation in the Serra de Tramuntana on Mallorca.
+Even occasional snow falls occur on these peaks during winter months.
+Summers are hot in the plains and winters mild to cool, colder in the mountains.

 Further information about Spain - Balearic Islands and our walking holidays there...